iLLaVA: An Image is Worth Fewer Than 1/3 Input Tokens in Large Multimodal Models: iLLaVA

+We first introduce the token merging process in the image encoder and LLM, respectively.
+In the image encoder, we insert a token merging module after the attention module of several encoder blocks to reduce image tokens.
+Given an encoder block consisting of an Multi-Head Attention module (MHA) and a Feed-Forward Network (FFN), the forward pass with token merging operations can be represented as:

+${\rm Token\_Merge}$ denotes the token merging operation, which reduces a constant number of image tokens for each block.
+After several token merging operations, the image tokens drastically decrease, largely reducing the computational demand of both the subsequent encoder blocks and LLM.

+In the LLM, we insert a token merging module between several specific LLM blocks to reduce image tokens.
+Given one LLM block $K_i$ that is expected to conduct token merging operations, the forward pass can be represented as:

+After the token merging operations, the number of image tokens gradually decreases, which largely diminishes the computational requirements of parameter-intensive LLM.

-\textbf{Token merging.} We apply the same token merging strategy with different merging steps for the image encoder and language model.
-Fig.~\ref{fig2}(a) visualizes the merging process in LVLMs.
-In the image encoder of $L$ blocks, we select $L_v$ blocks and gradually merge tokens by $r_v$ per layer.
-Note that $r_v$ is a quantity instead of a ratio.
-In the language model, inspired by previous methods~\cite{chen2024image}, we only perform token merging at one specific layer $K$ and reduce the token number by a constant $r_t$.
-Thus, assuming the input tokens are $N$, we finally only keep $N - r_v \times L_v - r_t$ tokens (e.g., 729 - 4$\times$92 - 108 = 253 tokens, around $\frac{1}{3}$ input tokens).
+We apply the same token merging strategy with different merging tokens for the image encoder and language model, respectively.
+In the image encoder, we select $B_v$ blocks and merge tokens by $R_v$ per block.
+In the language model, we perform token merging operations of $B_t$ selected blocks and reduce $R_t$ image tokens per block.
+Thus, given $N$ input tokens, we finally keep $N - R_v \times B_v - R_t \times B_t$ tokens.
+The computational budget can be dynamically adjusted by modulating the number of reduced tokens in each stage.

-An ideal token merging algorithm should meet two requirements, fast and accurate.
-It should be computed as fast as possible to avoid incurring any additional inference latency, and be as accurate as possible to avoid losing beneficial information.
-A naive solution is to conduct greedy merging by gradually merging tokens with the highest similarity until meeting the required number.
-However, we find in practice that repeatedly conducting the $Argmax$ function in the greedy merging process over a matrix with thousands of rows and columns to find the elements of highest similarities causes severe time delay, which even occupies $\frac{1}{3}$ times of the whole inference time.
-This motivates us to find a token merging algorithm to be as simple and robust as possible.